companieshouse/filing-history-delta-consumer/README.md

 The table below describes the topic a Kafka message is published to when an API error response is received, given the number of attempts to process that message.
-The number of attempts is incremented when processed from the main or retry topics.
+The number of attempts is incremented when processed from the main or retry topic.
 Any runtime exceptions thrown during the processing of a message are handled by publishing the message immediately to the <br>`filing-history-delta-filing-history-delta-consumer-invalid` topic and are not retried.

 | API Response | Attempt          | Topic published to                                         |